Pietro Antonio Bernabei

-Pietro Antonio Bernabei (born 13 March 1948) is an Italian painter notable for his concept of bioarte.
+Pietro Antonio Bernabei (13 March 1948 - 2023) is an Italian painter notable for his concept of bioarte.

+Biography

 A native of Florence, Pietro Antonio Bernabei has, since 1990, focused his artistic research on life's biological image and its functional aspects, searching for cross-references which unite and disunite art and life sciences.
 To define his artistic work, he introduced, in 2000, the idea of bioarte (the Italian word corresponds to BioArt in English).